jessejputnam/project03-ext-tables/README.md

 # External Tables for Project 03

-Completed tables are found in \_final folder as CSV files Currently complete:
+Completed tables are found in \_final folder as CSV files.
+Other folders contain code that generated the tables Currently complete:

 ### Country